swent-epfl/public/bootcamp/deliverables/B3/4-GoogleMaps.md

 To avoid publishing your key, we will store it in a local file: `local.properties`.

-In `local.properties`, paste your key
+In `local.properties`, paste your key:

 ```properties
 MAPS_API_KEY=xyz

 // Do NOT use quotation marks around xyz
 ```
 Make sure you don't upload `local.properties` to your repository.
-Add `local.properties` to your `.gitignore`  file to prevent it from being tracked by Git.
+The template already lists `/local.properties` in `.gitignore`—leave that ignore rule in place.

 ## Map Screen

-### Checking if it works
+### Checking that it works

 To test that your API key is working, you can simply create a composable as in the following example.
 It should display San Francisco.